hakyim/TO-DELETE-PrediXcan/Software/README.md

 - Columns are snpid rsid position allele1 allele2 MAF id1 ..... idn.
 - Dosage for each person refers to the number of alleles for the 2nd allele listed (between 0 and 2).
 - It is expected that there will be one file per chromosome.
-- There must be a file of the individuals with id #'s listed in the same order as the genotype columns.
-This should be in the format of a PLINK .fam file.
+- In the dosages directory, there must be a file of the individuals with id #'s listed in the same order as the genotype columns.
+    - The first column must contain the family ID, and the second must contain the individual ID.
+    - If the the family ID is unavailable, it is ok if the individual ID column is copied over to the FID
+    - The remaining columns of the sample file are not used in the creating the output, so it is possible to have a file with only two columns, but a [PLINK .fam file](https://www.cog-genomics.org/plink2/formats#fam) is also an acceptable format for the samples file.

 ####Usage
-> ./PrediXcan.py  --predict --dosages dosagefile_path  --dosages_prefix chr --weights prediction_db --output_dir output
+> ./PrediXcan.py  --predict --dosages dosagefile_path  --dosages_prefix chr --samples samples_file --weights prediction_db --output_dir output

 ####Prediction Example
 - Download and untar this file [Prediction Example tar file](https://s3.amazonaws.com/imlab-open/Data/PredictDB/predixcan_predict_example.tar)
     - To untar, go the folder and run `tar -xvf predixcan_predict_example.tar`
 - Go to folder and run the following

-> ./PrediXcan.py --predict --dosages dosages --dosages_prefix chr --weights DGN-WB_0.5.db --output_dir output
+> ./PrediXcan.py --predict --dosages dosages --dosages_prefix chr --samples samples.txt --weights DGN-WB-unscaled_0.5.db --output_dir output

 ###Running Association with Phenotype